This Is What “Never Settle for Mediocrity” Gets Wrong

 I want to improve.

-But over time, it can turn into:
+But over time, it can shift into:

 I am only valuable if I keep improving.